cloudmesh/pbs/README.rst

     xmkdir(manager, "~/scripts/test")

-Now we need tocreate a pbs job script.
+Now we need to create a pbs job script.
 For this we use a template that we have in the etc directory::

     script_template = pbs.read_script("etc/job.pbs")